 The “simple” act of visiting with us twice a year has many benefits for your health- and your quality of life.

 Since gum disease is caused by bacteria and inflammation that is present near the gums, technically it is not contagious.
 However, the bacteria that has caused the inflammation can be present in the saliva.
 To avoid the spread of the bacteria, you should not share anything that goes in the mouth with a person who has periodontal disease.

 Is gum disease genetic?

-It has been proven that periodontal disease can run in the family, however, there are many other factors that will contribute to whether or not you get it.
-If you brush your teeth and floss daily, visit the dentist twice a year for plaque removal, and take care of your overall health, then you will significantly lower your risk.
+It has been proven that periodontal disease can run in the family.
+However, many other factors will contribute to whether or not you get it.
+If you brush your teeth and floss daily, visit the dentist twice a year for plaque removal, and take care of your overall health, you will significantly lower your risk.

 I suffer from gum disease, and mine have receded.
 Will they grow back once I seek treatment?